paris-saclay-cds/ramp-board/rampbkd/aws/README.md

     memory_profiling : true
 ```

-The following is an explanation of each field.
+The following is an explanation of each field in the aws section.

 `event_name` is the event name.
 This is used by `ramp_aws_train_loop`
 (see below) to know the event for which to train new submissions.